 Steamboat Bend at Woodland Mound (15 miles from downtown Cincinnati)

 Steamboat Bend is located in 1,030-acre Woodland Mound five minutes from Riverbend Music Center.
-This campground lays on the shores of the Ohio River and each site features water and 30 amp electric hookups, picnic table and fire ring.
+This campground lays on the shores of the Ohio River and each site features water and 30 amp electric hookups, a picnic table, and a fire ring.
 Nightly rentals and first-come-first-served rentals are not available at the campsite at this time.
 Self-contained trailers or RVs are only permitted with paid, advance reservations.
 Rentals are available on a weekly or monthly basis.

 East Fork State Park (25 miles from downtown Cincinnati)